emojitracker/emojitrack-gostreamer/README.md

 -------
 ![noidea](http://static.someecards.com/someecards/usercards/MjAxMi0wZmYwN2ZiYmIyNzVkNzIy.png)

-This is my first Go project, so there will potentially be some dumb stuff here.
-Please feel encouraged to send pull requests or line comments even for idiomatic syntax issues when accompanied with an explanation that will help me learn.
+This was my first major Go project, so there may potentially still be some dumb stuff left in the code here.Please feel encouraged to send pull requests or line comments even for idiomatic syntax issues when accompanied with an explanation that will help me learn.

 Pipeline Flow
 -------------